SummaryRead the full fact sheet

 - the name of the person preparing the plan, and the date.

-This plan should be reviewed every year, as your asthma will change over time.
+This plan should be reviewed every year, or when medications change, as your asthma will change over time.

 You can’t really avoid them, but you can reduce your risk of catching viral infections: